evykassirer/notes/cs241/class_notes.md

 	E -> dot T + E
 	E -> dot T

-Right associative expressions (slides)
+Right associative expressions ?****?

 We see a shift reduct conflict in state 5.
 For example, if the input starts with BOF id, we go from state 1 to 2 to 6 to 5.
 Then should we reduce E->T?
 IT DEPENDS.
 If the input is BOF id EOF then YES.
 If the input is BOF id + ...
 EOF then NO. Add lookahead to the automaton to resolve the conflict.

 For each A -> alpha, attach Follow(A):
 Follow(E) = {EOF}, Follow(T) = {+, EOF}

-THe interpretation: A reduce action applies only if the next character is in the follow set of the non-terminal.
+The interpretation: A reduce action applies only if the next character is in the follow set of the non-terminal.
 Thus, the first rule only applies if the next char is EOF, and the second only applies if the next char is + (for state 5).
 Conflict resolved.

 The result is called an SLR(1) parser (simple left-to-right, rightmost derivation, 1 character lookahead).
 - SLR resolves many (but not all) conflicts.
 LR(1) is more sophisticated than SLR(1), parsing more grammars.